navajogit/vm_win/README.md

 - **Tor Browser**:
   - Tor Browser allows for anonymous browsing by encrypting and routing traffic through the Tor network.
 It provides secure internet surfing while preserving privacy and enabling access to blocked content.

-### 2. Propose of wallpaper change to random from wallpapers_urls.txt.
-**Its a workaround for Windows Restriction on Wallpaper Change**

-### 3. Propose to install Chris Titus Tech's Windows Utility
+### 2. Propose to install Chris Titus Tech's Windows Utility

 - **Chris Titus Tech's Windows Utility** is a comprehensive PowerShell-based tool designed to streamline and optimize Windows systems.
 It offers a range of features to enhance system performance and manageability: